 Whilst the extensive use of automation at Bridgewater Associates is extreme, there are many business processes which would benefit from automation, and where firms could save valuable time by introducing intelligent software.

-Across the industry, many hedge funds still manually open investor accounts, process subscriptions and redemptions and organisations like GAIA are working hard to allow these to be automated, with a set of standards which will allow firms to adopt automated messaging.
+Across the industry, many hedge funds still manually open investor accounts, process subscriptions and redemptions and organizations like GAIA are working hard to allow these to be automated, with a set of standards which will allow firms to adopt automated messaging.
 The benefits of safe, reliable and accurate data transfer across the industry are clear, and the time saved in manual re-keying will make any investment in software development pay for itself quickly.

 If firms are looking for other achievable ways to automate processes, small changes can bring big returns.
 Investor research sources can be automated into a knowledge management system, bringing together disparate information and turning it into a decision support resource.
-Solutions that can gather intelligence from anywhere; Excel files, internet sources, databases, analyse that data and allow clear reporting, can assist its fund managers and investment analysts in making speedy, informed decisions.
+Solutions that can gather intelligence from anywhere; Excel files, internet sources, databases, analyze that data and allow clear reporting, can assist its fund managers and investment analysts in making speedy, informed decisions.

 If you are looking for ways to get that important competitive edge, automation could be the way forward.